We educate, inspire and mobilize support for the ideals and vital work of the United Nations.

 Calendar - Upcoming Events

 jUNe Day is a very special event established in 1965 by the late Ruth Steinkraus Cohen, private secretary to Eleanor Roosevelt and founder of the United Nations Association of Southwest Connecticut, in observance of the signing of the UN charter on June 26th, 1945.
 Friendly interactions between UN visitors and their Connecticut hosts embodies the UN goal of “working together for peace, freedom and justice”.
-Hundreds of United Nations diplomats, staff and families, from around the world, interact with local Fairfield County "citizen ambassadors" in a variety of activities, demonstrating good will and person-to diplomacy in its purest sense.
+Hundreds of United Nations diplomats, staff and families, from around the world, interact with local Fairfield County "citizen ambassadors" in a variety of activities, demonstrating good will and people-to-people diplomacy in its purest sense.

 At 10:30 a.m. there is a brief welcoming ceremony at the School with UN Senior officials and elected local state and federal leaders followed by a competitive soccer match between the UN team and our Westport Knights.
 We cordially invite UN Delegations, Secretariat and Agency staff to join in the Day’s activities!